Luodian/Otter/README.md

 <img src="https://i.postimg.cc/yYMm1G5X/mimicit-logo.png"  width="80%" height="80%">
 </p>

-MIMIC-IT covers a vast array of real-life scenarios that empower Vision-Language Models (VLMs) to not only comprehend general scenes, but also to reason about context and astutely differentiate between observations.
-MIMIC-IT also enables the application of egocentric visual assistant model that can serve that can answer your questions like **Hey, Do you think I left my keys on the table?**.
-In addition to English, MIMIC-IT is also multilingual, supporting Chinese, Korean, Japanese, German, French, Spanish, and Arabic, thereby allowing a larger global audience to altogether enjoy from the convenience brought about by advancements in artificial intelligence.
+MIMIC-IT enables the application of egocentric visual assistant model that can serve that can answer your questions like **Hey, Do you think I left my keys on the table?**.
+Harness the power of MIMIC-IT to unlock the full potential of your AI-driven visual assistant and elevate your interactive vision-language tasks to new heights.

 <p align="center" width="100%">
 <img src="https://i.postimg.cc/RCGp0vQ1/syphus.png"  width="80%" height="80%">